-For many, the idea of dying in general may feel fine, but the thought of dying in a painful way brings up a lot of anxiety.
-One study examined the difference in how individuals who had a terminal illness dealt with the reality of dying and how healthy individuals perceived dying.
+For many, the idea of dying, in general, may feel fine, but the thought of dying in a painful way brings up a lot of anxiety.
+One study examined the difference in how individuals who had a terminal illness dealt with the reality of death and how healthy individuals perceived dying.
 The research revealed that the folks whose death was imminent typically had more positively written journal entries in comparison to those who were just imagining death but who were in good health.

 This same study also revealed that the last words of death row inmates were again more positive than those who were merely imagining they were saying their last words.
 So, even in the face of execution, the inmates tended to be more positively inclined than non-prisoners.